Diarsia dislocata (Smith, 1904)

 July 11, 1999, Crabo/Troubridge.

 Photograph copyright: Merrill A. Peterson

-This species can usually be identified by the combination of gray and red-brown color, relatively small size, and broad wing shape.
-It most closely resembles Diarsia rubifera in our region, but this species is dull red-brown rather than gray and red-brown and has a black spot at the expected position of the claviform spot that D. dislocata lacks.
+This species can usually be identified by the combination of gray and red-brown color, relatively small size, and broad forewing shape.
+It most closely resembles Diarsia rubifera in our region, but this species is dull red-brown, rather than gray and red-brown, and has a black spot at the expected position of the claviform spot that D. dislocata lacks.
 It is superficially similar to Lycophotia phyllophora, another species in the tribe Noctuini, and Parastichtis suspecta in the tribe Xylenini.
 The former species is red-brown rather than gray and red-brown, but the latter species has similar color, size, and pattern and occurs in similar habitat.
-Many specimens of P. suspecta are more mottled with purplish gray and red-brown than D. dislocata but some specimens are very similar in color, shape, and size.
+Many specimens of P. suspecta are more mottled with purplish gray and red-brown than D. dislocata, but some specimens are very similar in color, shape, and size.
 These individuals can be distinguished without dissection by the shape of the reniform spot, kidney-shaped with a convex medial margin in D. dislocata and figure-eight shaped with a concave medial margin in P. suspecta.

 This species is widely distributed in boreal spruce-fir forests across Canada and Alaska, extending southward at higher elevations in the northern Rocky Mountain region.

 Diarsia dislocata occurs in British Columbia and the Cascade Mountains of northern Washington in our region.

 This species is found in boreal, subarctic, and montane habitats across northern North America from Labrador to Alaska.
 The range extends south to Maine, the south Ontario border near Minnesota, and northern Washington.
 A single record from Colorado is also shown in Lafontaine (1998).

 No information is presently available regarding larval foodplants of this species.